Squat Workout for Beginners – Introduction

-If you wondered why you can sculpt abs from doing squats, now you know.
+If you wondered why you can sculpt abs by doing squats, now you know!

 Believe me, if you do a set of squats without bracing and a set of squats with bracing, you will feel the difference.

 Also, if you do the warm-up above, using the farmer’s walk and the lateral step, and squat using a hip circle, your squat will feel better than ever.